0x416c616e/java15_javafx15_jar_template/README.md

 People who use your program will only need to have Java 15 installed, and they just have to double click on **run.vbs**.

 These instructions are intended for Windows.
 Maybe I will add macOS and Linux support in the future, but not now. macOS/Linux can do this mostly the same, but with different relative paths, and using a shell script instead of a .bat + a .vbs.
+They would also need a different version of OpenJFX (for the corresponding OS), as this one currently only has the Windows 64-bit version of OpenJFX 15.

 ## How it works